bj-rn/VL.IO.OpenVR/README.md

 ## How to setup _SteamVR_ to be able to use trackers without HMD
-__¡Note!__ those changes will likely be overwritten by _SteamVR_ updates.
+__¡Note!__ the changes below will likely be overwritten by _SteamVR_ updates.
 There are supposed to be user specific settings that are left untouched by updates but I couldn't find any detailed info on that.

 1. Close _SteamVR_ if it's currently running.